 What is an unreached people group?

 In our definition, which comes from JoshuaProject.net, unreached means more than simply lost: “An unreached or least-reached people is a people group among which there is no indigenous community of believing Christians with adequate numbers and resources to evangelize this people group.”
 Joshua Project’s criteria for a UPG is less than 2 percent evangelical Christian and less than 5 percent Christian adherent.
 Unreached people groups account for 97 percent of the total population of Central Eurasia.

 When we discuss teams in Central Eurasia, and across all of Eurasia, we use a precise definition: A team is a small group of individuals with complementary skills committed to a common purpose and a specific set of performance goals.

 How am I going to learn the language?

-The idea of learning a new language can seem intimidating – even impossible, but anyone can in fact learn a new language!
+The idea of learning a new language can seem intimidating, or even impossible.
+But anyone can in fact learn a new language!
 However, many workers are not equipped to learn languages before coming to the field, and many run into various barriers to successfully developing “ministry fluency.”
 Ministry fluency means speaking a language well enough to feel confident sharing the gospel, praying for others, counseling, sharing your testimony, and operating in the heart language of the target people.

-The Launch Team focuses a great amount of time in language acquisition, holding team members accountable for hours and progress in learning, as well as protecting the time of new members to actually pursue language acquisition wholeheartedly.
+The Launch Teams focus a great amount of time in language acquisition, holding team members accountable for hours and progress in learning, as well as protecting the time of new members to actually pursue language acquisition wholeheartedly.